mohammadRrza/AsynchronousServiceCommunication/README.md

 1. **Update Configuration Files:**
    - Configure Kafka and other settings in the `config` directory.
    - Modify configuration files to include the correct Kafka broker addresses and other necessary parameters.

-### Configuration
-Configure the message broker(Kafka) and other settings in the `config` directory.
+   - Configure the message broker(Kafka) and other settings in the `config` directory.
 Ensure you update the configuration files with the correct settings for your environment.

 ### Usage
 1. Start the service: